Katona-Peter/coreflow-epc-casestudies/README.md

 - **User stories** were written to capture requirements in a simple, non-technical format:
    *As a [type of user], I want [some goal] so that [some reason].*
 - Stories were organized into an Agile board, allowing for clear tracking of progress and priorities.

+To further prioritize and manage requirements, the MoSCoW method was used to categorize user stories:

+- **Must have**: Essential features required for the project to function and deliver its core value.
+- **Should have**: Important features that are not critical for launch but add significant value or usability.
+- **Could have**: Desirable features that enhance the user experience but are not necessary for the minimum viable product.
+- **Won't have (this time)**: Features that are acknowledged but intentionally left out of the current scope, possibly for future development.

+This approach ensured that development efforts were focused on delivering the most valuable and necessary features first, while still keeping track of potential enhancements for later iterations.
 - Each sprint focused on delivering a set of user stories, ensuring incremental and continuous delivery of value.
 - Acceptance criteria were defined for each story to clarify when a feature was considered complete.
 - Regular reviews and feedback cycles helped refine stories and adapt to changing requirements.